pforret/blog.splashing/_topic/country/belize.md

 ---
 # Belize

-Belize  is a Caribbean country on the northeastern coast of Central America.
-It borders Mexico to the north, the Caribbean Sea to the east, and Guatemala to the west and south.
-It has an area of 22,970 square kilometres  and a population of 419,199 .
+Belize  is a Caribbean and Central American country on the north-eastern coast of Central America.
+It is bordered by Mexico to the north, the Caribbean Sea to the east, and Guatemala to the west and  south.
+It also shares a water boundary with Honduras to the southeast.
+It has an area of 22,970 square kilometres  and a population of 441,471 .
 Its mainland is about 290 km  long and 110 km  wide.
-It has the lowest population and population density in Central America.

 ## Unsplash photos